uclchem/uclchem.github.io/website/docs/modelling_objects.md

 result=uclchem.model.hot_core(temp_indx=3,max_temperature=300.0,param_dict=param_dict)
 ```

+Note that we've changed made two changes to the parameters here which aren't strictly necessary but can be helpful in certain situations.

+Since the gas temperature increases throughout a hot core model, freeze out is much slower than thermal desorption for all but the first few time steps.
+Turning it off doesn't affect the abundances but will speed up the solution.

-Note that we've changed abstol and reltol here.
-They control the integrator accuracy and whilst making them smaller does slow down successful runs, it can make runs complete that stall completely otherwise.
-In this case, we found that when we didn't alter the defaults, the model completed but `uclchem.check_element_conservation()` showed C and O were not conserved.
-By reducing these tolerances, we were fix this as shown below.
+We also change abstol and reltol here, largely to demonstrate their use.
+They control the integrator accuracy and whilst making them smaller does slow down successful runs, it can make runs complete that stall completely otherwise or give correct solutions where lower tolerances allow issues like element conservation failure to sneak in.
+If your code does not complete or element conservation fails, you can change them.

-If your model run does not complete, try running it in a python script rather the notebook.
-In notebooks, the fortran output is only printed when the function returns which may be never on a stalled run.
-In python scripts, the output is printed as the code is executed and you will see warnings if the integrator gets stuck.

 ### Checking the Result
 With a successful run, we can check the output.
 We first load the file and check the abundance conservation, then we can plot it up.